Checkroth/pbelican/content/software blog/2022-02-28-rust-latin-square.md

 **1. Balanced latin squares must have an even number of symbols.**

 Note the following latin square.
-While the receive order is never the same twice in a row, there is no solution where each player does not receive from another player two or more times.
+There is no solution where each player does not receive from another player two or more times.

 There are more sufficient solutions than the following, but it is an example of the mess that happens when you have an odd number: